chmaha/ReaClassical/install_instructions.md

 powershell -executionpolicy bypass -File .\ReaClassical_Win.ps1
 ```

-The script will pull the REAPER binary archive, resource folder base archive + required userplugins and do the required magic.
+The executable or script will pull the REAPER binary archive, resource folder base archive + required userplugins and do the required magic.

 NOTE: Change the **`pkgver=`** line to download a different version of REAPER.